MarcinKilarski/Website-Audit/seo.md

 Overview

 We talk about internal duplicate content when identical or very similar content appears on more than one page on your site.
 This may be caused by not properly configured content management system, which could automatically create duplicate pages, or occur when you reuse the same text on multiple pages.
-This repetition makes your pages less interesting to read, wasting users’ time when they go through the same information in multiple places on your site.
+This repetition makes your pages less interesting to read, wasting users' time when they go through the same information in multiple places on your site.

 Furthermore, pages with duplicate content often compete to appear in search results for the same query, as they contain the same text and keywords.
-For search engines, it is important to show diverse results, which increase users’ chances of finding the answer to their question.
+For search engines, it is important to show diverse results, which increase users' chances of finding the answer to their question.
 Showing 4 or 5 pages with identical or similar content is not beneficial as it extends the time the user needs to find necessary information and results in a bad experience for them.

 When Google encounters pages with duplicate or very similar content, it puts them into one basket, then shows the most relevant and authoritative copy, removing all the duplicates.
 This does not necessarily mean that it will keep the page you want to appear in search results.
 Therefore, it is vital that you remove all duplicate content on your site or use rel=canonical to point to the version that you want to have indexed, in order to prevent search engines from guessing which page should be displayed.